 Donation Options

-• Where to Donate: Goodwill, Salvation Army, and local shelters.
+- Where to Donate: Goodwill, Salvation Army, or local shelters.

 Selling or Repurposing

-A broken vacuum may still have value.
-Sell it for parts on platforms like eBay, Facebook Marketplace, or Craigslist.
-Alternatively, repurpose its components into DIY projects, such as crafting garden tools or storage bins.
+Even a broken vacuum can be useful.
+Sell it for parts on eBay, Facebook Marketplace, or Craigslist.
+Or, use the parts for DIY projects like garden tools or storage boxes.

 Using Junk Removal Services